 Our aim is to provide Higher Education advice which is both bespoke and empowering, and which, most importantly, develops alongside a student's vision for herself.

-In the Lower Sixth (Year 12) all girls attend the Higher Education Evening in March, an event dedicated to introducing students to seasoned university professionals, admissions tutors and advisers from all disciplines from Medicine to Art History who deliver talks, answer questions, and offer advice.
-Each girl will subsequently open a personal account with 'Unifrog', a one-stop platform, allowing them to browse courses, colleges and careers, compiling a shortlist and becoming informed about specific entry requirements and academic content.
-In June, the Lower Sixth students attend our UCAS Day, a whole-day event devoted to the university application process, attended by experts from the field who advise on Personal Statements and competitive techniques for success.
-Each student will subsequently register for UCAS account in order to begin the application process.
-The Lower Sixth will receive a dedicated lecture from the Director of Higher Education about the best way to approach a Personal Statement and how to make the most of the summer when producing the first draft.
+In the Lower Sixth (Year 12) all students attend the Higher Education Evening in March, an event dedicated to introducing students to seasoned university professionals, admissions tutors and advisers from all disciplines who deliver talks, answer questions, and offer advice.
+Each student will subsequently open a personal account with 'Unifrog', a one-stop platform, allowing them to browse courses, colleges and careers, compile a shortlist and become informed about specific entry requirements and academic content.
+In June, the Lower Sixth students attend our Higher Education Day, a whole-day event devoted to the university application process, attended by experts from the field who advise on Personal Statements and competitive techniques for success.
+Each student will subsequently register for a UCAS account in order to begin the application process.
+The Lower Sixth will receive a dedicated lecture about the best way to approach a Personal Statement and how to make the most of the summer when producing the first draft.

-All Lower Sixth girls will be expected to write their Personal Statement over the summer between the Lower and Upper Sixth and return to school fully prepared to meet form tutors to run through final details.
-The Director of Higher Education will oversee every step of the UCAS application process, holding one-to-one meetings and providing a tailored service for all our girls.
+All Lower Sixth students are expected to write their personal statement over the summer between the Lower and Upper Sixth and return to school fully prepared to meet Form Tutors to run through final details.
+The Director of Higher Education will oversee every step of the UCAS application process, holding one-to-one meetings and providing a tailored service for all our students.
 This will be followed up by in-depth interview practice.

-Francis Holland School has a proven track record of sending most of its Sixth Form students on to higher education, whether that be a Russell Group university, Oxbridge, Art School, Drama School, Music Conservatoire or centres of excellence abroad in Amsterdam, America or Germany.
-Girls must be prepared to exhibit emotional intelligence, be able to cope with failure and criticism, develop their resilience and self-confidence - all with the aim of their own futures in mind.
+Francis Holland, Regent's Park has a proven track record of sending most of its Sixth Form students on to higher education, whether that be a Russell Group university, Oxbridge, Art School, Drama School, Music Conservatoire or centres of excellence abroad in Amsterdam, America or Germany.
+Students must be prepared to exhibit emotional intelligence, be able to cope with failure and criticism and develop their resilience and self-confidence - all with the aim of their own futures in mind.
 They should be prepared to question the validity and relevance of their A Level combination, respond maturely to predictions made by teachers, and reflect carefully on their prospective choices.

-International universities are an increasingly attractive option for UK students seeking to broaden their horizons and FHS has a dedicated teacher to help with applications in this area.
-The US remains the most common international destination and FHS alumnae have recently taken places at Cornell, NYU and USC.
+International universities are an increasingly attractive option for UK students seeking to broaden their horizons and FHRP has a dedicated teacher to help with applications in this area.
+The US remains the most common international destination and FHRP alumnae have recently taken places at Cornell, NYU and USC.
 There is also growing interest in other destinations from Canada to Australia and Europe with recent places secured at Trinity Dublin, McGill Toronto, Erasmus University Rotterdam and IE Madrid.
 Students are also encouraged to explore the increasing number and variety of apprenticeships which are now on offer.
+In 2024 one of our students secured a degree Apprenticeship with Goldman Sachs.